mackron/dr_libs/README.md

 ## How to use it
-There's just a few files.
-Just add these to your project's source tree and you should be good to go.
-The "extras" folder contains implementations of supported archive formats - just include the ones you want, and leave out the ones you don't.
+Just add easy_vfs.c and easy_vfs.h your project's source tree and you should be good to go.
+You will also need to add miniz.c to your project if you are needing support for Zip files.

+Define EASYVFS_NO_ZIP / EASYVFS_NO_PAK / EASYVFS_NO_MTL to disable support for a particular type
+of archive.
+This is useful if you want to keep the size of your builds down.
+You can do this at the compiler level, or just add them to the top of easy_vfs.c.

 Below is an example:
 ```c